Augmenting software engineering with AI - The ai4se taxonomy and its use: The taxomony ai4se on Artificial Intelligence in Software Engineering

-The list of publications on AI-assisted coding is huge.
-Major developments are for example described in \cite{gupta2018intelligent} for \textbf{code} \textit{understanding}.
+The list of publications on AI-assisted \textbf{coding}, \textbf{testing}, and \textbf{maintenance} is huge.
+Major developments are for example described in~\citet{gupta_intelligent_2018} for \textbf{code} \textit{understanding}.
 It introduces DeepCodeReviewer that uses deep learning to recommend code reviews for common issues based on historical peer reviews.
-It assess the relevance of reviews to specific code snippets, suggests appropriate reviews from a repository of common feedback, and improves code reviews by focusing on defect detection. \cite{guo2020graphcodebert} describes GraphCodeBERT, a pre-trained model for programming languages that incorporates data flow semantics rather than just code syntax.
-GraphCodeBERT demonstrates its performance both in code understanding for code search and clone detection, and in \textbf{code} \textit{generation} and \textit{improvement} through code translation and code refinement. \cite{ceran2023prediction} presents a study focused on predicting software quality using defect density as a key feature representing quality to achieve higher accuracy in software quality prediction compared to previous studies.
-The research shows that data pre-processing, feature extraction and the application of ML algorithms significantly improve prediction accuracy.
+It assesses the relevance of reviews to specific code snippets, suggests appropriate reviews from a repository of common feedback, and improves code reviews by focusing on defect detection. \citet{guo_graphcodebert_2020} describes GraphCodeBERT, a pre-trained model for programming languages that incorporates data flow semantics rather than just code syntax.
+GraphCodeBERT demonstrates its performance both in code understanding for code search and clone detection, and in code generation and improvement through code translation and code refinement. \citet{ceran_prediction_2023} presents a study focused on predicting software quality using defect density as a key feature representing quality to achieve higher accuracy in software quality prediction compared to previous studies.
+The research shows that data pre-processing, feature extraction and the application of ML algorithms significantly improve prediction accuracy. \citet{bird_taking_2023} discusses early experiences of developers using GitHub Copilot, which uses a language model trained on source code.
+Guided by Copilot, developers can write code faster than a human colleague, potentially accelerating development.
+Three empirical studies with Copilot highlight the different ways developers use Copilot, the challenges they face, the evolving role of code review, and the potential impact of pair programming with AI on software development. \citet{svyatkovskiy_intellicode_2020} discusses IntelliCode Compose, a multilingual code completion tool that predicts entire sequences of code tokens up to full lines of code.
+The generative transformer model has been trained on 1.2 billion lines of Python, C\#, JavaScript and TypeScript code. \citet{bader_getafix_2019} presents Getafix, a tool for fixing common bugs by learning from previous human-written fixes.
+It uses hierarchical clustering to group bug fix patterns into a hierarchy from general to specific, and a ranking system based on the context of the code change to suggest the most appropriate fix.
+Another debugging approach, DeepDebug, is presented in~\citet{drain_generating_2021}, which has been trained by mining GitHub repositories to detect and fix bugs in Java methods.